 When your flowers are this gorgeous, you definitely want to make sure they’re in the album!
-Of course your flowers will features in the bridal shots, but it’s always nice to get a good shot of them against a pretty background, as photographer Helen King has done here.
+Of course, your flowers will feature in the bridal shots, but it’s always nice to get a good shot of them against a pretty background, as photographer, Helen King, has done here.

 The boys are back in town

 If your groom or groomsmen aren’t a fan of traditional posed photos, then ask your wedding photographer to do as David Bostock did and set up a shot of the boys walking to the ceremony.
 It looks more candid than a posed shot but still gets everyone together.